-Coordinating/monitoring departments
+Coordinating or monitoring departments

-The Constitution stipulates that national and provincial government must support and strengthen the capacity of municipalities to manage their own affairs, to exercise their powers and to perform their duties.
+Our country's constitution stipulates that national and provincial government must support and strengthen the capacity of municipalities to manage their own affairs, to exercise their powers and to perform their duties.
 The MFMA further requires national and provincial government to assist municipalities in building capacity to support efficient, effective and transparent financial management.
 Both the MFMA and the MSA define responsibilities to monitor financial and performance management.